Royal Crown Carriage from National Coach Museum Lisbon & a sign that says '28 exquisite coaches'

 Images of National Coach Museum

-Here is a video with some of the highlights of Coach Museum Lisbon Portugal.
+Here is a video with some of the highlights of Coach Museum Lisbon Portugal and picture of coaches I took during my visit.
 Turn the music on!
 You can see a description of each carriage below on this page.

 The collection of coaches presented in Lisbon carriage museum